ubern-mia/bender/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/NtszpkE0gc4/0.jpg"
 alt="BENDER episode 01" width="640" height="480" border="10" /></a>

 See [checklist](/episode01/checklist.md) for a list of keepawakes while dealing with clinical data.
 We believe checking off all of these as a bare minimum would help avoid 💣 surprises later on.
+A downloadable PDF version is [here](/episode01/checklist.pdf).

 [Exploring the Dermamnist data set](https://github.com/ubern-mia/bender/blob/main/episode01/explore_dermamnist.ipynb) is a notebook that uses data from  [MedMNIST](https://medmnist.com/) to demonstrate examples of the kinds of details you should look for, while analyzing your clinical data.

 If you are lucky (or not 😉) to be working with DICOM data, [Exploring DICOM tags](https://github.com/ubern-mia/bender/blob/main/episode01/explore_dicom.ipynb) is a notebook to demonstrate how to go about looking at the non-image metadata as well!

 [Here](http://www.r2d3.us/) is a wonderful (non-medical-imaging) example of how simply "looking" at the data prior to modeling helps make sense of the landscape, and is a step that one must not neglect while starting off!

+For more specialized data, there are standards like [BIDS](https://bids.neuroimaging.io), Brain Imaging Data structure, for organizing multiple subject files for neuroimaging.
+Consider conforming to such formats to ensure easier read/write/convert workflows with your data set.

 --------------------